-This Rhubarb Bread recipe is made with fresh rhubarb and just a handful of common baking ingredients!
+This Rhubarb crumb cake recipe is made with fresh rhubarb and just a handful of common baking ingredients!

 - Quick Bread Batter